-4. Formatting issues
+4. Formatting Issues

 Word processed examination papers require specific formatting.
-Students with history of need who must use word processor use as part of access arrangements will need, and be given, opportunity to present their work in this format in practise examinations (PPEs).
+Students with history of need who must use a word processor as part of their access arrangements will need, and be given, opportunity to present their work in this format in practise examinations, such as Pre Public Examinations (PPEs).